 There are many reasons why you might want to clone your WordPress site.
 Perhaps you are launching a second site and want to use your first one as a base template to save time.
 Or maybe you want an exact replica for backup purposes or development, other than the typical staging environment.

-Clone Your WordPress Site
+Clone Your WordPress Site in MyKinsta

 The clone feature at Kinsta copies your entire WordPress database, including all of your content and files.
-New access credentials, such as SFTP, SSH and database username and passwords are automatically generated for the newly cloned site and can be accessed from the dashboard.
+New access credentials, such as SFTP, SSH, and database username and passwords are automatically generated for the newly cloned site and can be accessed from the dashboard.

 After Cloning Your WordPress Site